DabralAshish/OpenStreetRoutePlanner/README.md

 # OpenStreetRoutePlanner
-Find shortest path between a starting point and an end point using an OpenStreetMap
+Find the shortest path between a starting point and an end point using an OpenStreetMap